Dig in with On-Farm Learning and Trainings

 Check back regularly throughout the season as we add field days and trainings!

+NOW VIRTUAL!
 Welcoming Communities: Becoming an Ally and Upstander

 “When we speak we are afraid our words will not be heard or welcomed, but when we are silent we are still afraid, so it is better to speak.” -Audre Lorde

-In response to experiences of racism, discrimination, and lack of safety from farmers of color in our community, Marbleseed is engaging farmers and folks in rural places who recognize that creating a culture of welcome that embraces diversity makes communities vibrant and viable.
-This training will explore incidents of racism and discrimination in rural communities while providing skills and approaches to address them.
+In response to experiences of racism, discrimination, and lack of safety from farmers of color and LGBTQIA+ farmers in our community, Marbleseed is engaging farmers and folks in rural places who recognize that creating a culture of welcome that embraces diversity makes communities vibrant and viable.
+This skills-based training will explore incidents of racism and discrimination in rural communities while attendees with the resources to address them.
+In addition to individual skill building, this training will strengthen the formation of a network of ‘upstanders and allies” that are working to create safety and belonging in communities across the Midwest.

-Thursday, July 17 | 11 a.m. - 4 p.m. | Milwaukee, Wis.
+Wednesday, September 24 | 11 a.m. - 3 p.m. | Walworth, Wis

 Field Day Archives